ZebraDevs/DataWedge-Ionic-Demo/README.md

 - Connect Zebra device to adb
 - `ionic cordova run android --device`

+##   DataWedge
+This application is designed to use DataWedge.
+DataWedge is only available on Zebra mobile computing devices and provides access to the device hardware scanner(s) including the laser imager, attached Bluetooth scanners and camera imager; **it is not a software scanning library**.

 ##   Setup
 Any Zebra mobile computer running Android which supports Datawedge should work with this sample but the complexity of setup will depend